← Back to Blog

 Building Consistency

-Consistency trumps intensity.
-A 20-minute daily Dutch routine is more effective than a 3-hour weekly cram session.
-Tie your practice to existing habits: listen to a Dutch podcast during your commute, or read a short article with your morning coffee.
+Consistency trumps intensity every time.
+A focused 20-minute daily Dutch routine yields far better results than a 3-hour weekly cram session.
+Tie your practice to existing habits: listen to a Dutch podcast during your commute, read a short article with your morning coffee, or type a wiki paragraph while waiting for dinner to cook.

-Tracking your progress can be motivating.
-Whether you note new words in a journal or use tools that provide feedback on your reading speed and comprehension, seeing improvement helps maintain momentum on the journey to fluency.
+Tracking progress fuels motivation.
+Whether you note new words in a dedicated journal, screenshot your TypingWiki.xyz WPM improvements, or chart your DutchExam.xyz accuracy scores, seeing tangible improvement helps maintain momentum on the long but rewarding journey to fluency.